Cursor vs Copilot: Which is A Better AI-Powered Coding Tool?

 Copilot:

-• Data Collection: GitHub Copilot, powered by OpenAI’s Codex, pulls from large amounts of public code to make suggestions.
-Although it uses this data for pattern recognition, GitHub emphasizes that Copilot doesn’t store or share the actual code you write.
+• Data Collection: Powered by OpenAI’s Codex, Copilot makes recommendations from vast volumes of public code.
+GitHub stresses Copilot does not save or share the actual code you write, even when it uses this data for pattern detection.
 You also have the option to turn off telemetry data collection, which tracks how you use Copilot for insights.

 • Privacy Concerns: Because Copilot uses public code data, it may sometimes generate code similar to existing public code.
 This can lead to IP problems for sensitive projects.
 To solve this, GitHub has added filters to block sensitive information and improve privacy protection.